srikanthmalla/Advanced_Lane_Line_Tracking/writeup_template.md

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
-Here is the video link:
+`scripts/process.py` has function called `process_video()` to process the video using the same function used for images Here is the video link:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qCQktcZ3k5A
 " target="_blank"><img src="http://img.youtube.com/vi/qCQktcZ3k5A/maxresdefault.jpg"
 alt="Full Video of Lane Tracking" width="720" height=AUTO border="10" /></a>